 Another Accenture study, conducted with the World Economic Forum, found that 65 percent of insurance executives agreed that their organization must adopt DLT to remain competitive.

 How is blockchain technology being implemented in insurance?

+Insurance organizations have experimented with blockchain and DLT for several years.
 Many insurtech companies are already experimenting with radical new products for the ever-evolving demands of the insurance customer in the digital age.
 But blockchain isn’t just for insurtechs; incumbent insurers, as well as reinsurers, are leveraging the technology to improve outcomes for both customer and carrier.

 For example, Tokio Marine, a Japanese P&C insurer, tested blockchain for marine cargo insurance certificates.
 It reportedly reduced the time it took for a shipper to receive an insurance certificate by 85 percent.